For competition info and questions, email: email@example.com

-This event is held each winter at the theatre facilities of Rutgers University.
+This event will be held this winter at the theatre facilities of Montclair University!
 All contestants must be NJ residents sponsored by a STANJ member teacher.
 Schools may enter one team.
 Any student, grade 7-12, may enter any category as part of a school team.A student may enter a category only once, and no more than four categories total.Students are invited to observe all performances.This is significantly different from other events planned throughout the state.Please note the features outlined here and consider bringing your students to our next festival, where learning is equal to competing.

 Governor’s Award Categories: